Technology Mentorship Program for Faculty

-A new program for faculty professional development will begin in Fall of 2014!
+A new program for faculty professional development begins in the fall of 2014!
 Even if you are not teaching online, you are still welcome to participate to learn more about using available technology tools to enhance your face-to-face or hybrid courses.
 Program participation is open to both full-time and part-time instructors.

 How does it work?